 So whilst the creators of Fibo Quantum might ignore or point blank refuse your refund request, if you contact ClickBank directly you should stand a fair chance at getting your money back as they’re usually pretty good when it comes to refunds.

-Well I think to call it a flat out scam would be a bit of a harsh verdict.
-At the end of the day you’re promised access to a piece of software that provides you with indicators & that’s what you do get… It’s just that the indicators are no were near as good as they’re claimed to be.
+Well, I think to call it a flat out scam would be a bit of a harsh verdict.
+At the end of the day, you’re promised access to a piece of software that provides you with indicators & that’s what you do get… It’s just that the indicators are nowhere near as good as they’re claimed to be.

 So whilst it might not technically be a scam, I still won’t be recommending it because if you sign up to the Fibo Quantum software then you’ll be much more likely to lose money than you would be to actually make it.